Skip to Site Header Skip to Main Content Skip to Footer

 Eat a Healthy Diet:

-Which is the best diet for menopause?
+Which is the menopause diet?
 A whole-food diet with plenty of fruits, vegetables, and whole grains may help reduce hot flashes.
 Popular food choices include green leafy vegetables, broccoli, carrots, apples, pineapples, proteins, fatty fish (salmon), nuts, and seeds.

 When to See Your Doctor